Ehsan328/warehousing-program/README.md

 # Ehsan
+#warehousing program created by python and designed with qt designer and save information with docx

 # first of all move the files in a file (its name must be Ehsan) in drive C
 # and then run the warehouseui.py file